 *Animal Encounters: Go see the Siegfried & Roy’s Secret Garden and dolphin habitat at the Mirage or hit the Shark Reef at Mandalay Bay.
-The Flamingo hotel has animals you can see for free at the Flamingo Hotel’s Wildlife Habitat.
+The Flamingo Hotel has animals you can see for free at the Flamingo Hotel’s Wildlife Habitat.

 *M and M Store: A visit to the M&M store is always fun and yummy.
 There they have a very creative walk through “M and M factory” on the 3rd floor

-*Circus Circus is a decent enough, they have a great arcade, an amusement park, and circus performers every hour.
+*Circus Circus is decent enough, they have a great arcade, an amusement park, water park, and circus performers every hour.
 If you decide to stay there I would ask for the new tower.
 My friends stayed in the older part and were not thrilled with the room.
 The Stratosphere also has rides.

 *Water show in front of the Bellagio.
 They do the water show up nicely and change it all the time; you can see multiple shows in one day.
 Also, at the Bellagio is their conservatory.
 The conservatory is always changing.
 It is fun to walk through and get pictures.
 Both of these things are free.

 *World’s Largest Chocolate Fountain – See this for free while inside the Bellagio.
 It is found around the left side of the conservatory.
 This is a great place to take a funny photo with your kids.
 They can pretend it’s pouring into their mouths.

 *Lied’s Children’s Museum aka Discovery Kid’s Museum near the Fremont Experience has been updated and better than ever.
 My kids had a lot of fun when we went.
 There are lots of different hands-on activities for a variety of ages.
 My daughter especially liked the tornado experience!